simulot/tinygo-chaser/readme.md

 This is a program for testing shift register implementation.

+Tested on:
-This is configured for the development board Nucleo-F103RB based on STM32.
+- development board Nucleo-F103RB based on STM32.
+- arduino uno R3

+See code for pin wiring.